phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

 }
 ```

 We can now build the kernel for our new target by passing the name of the JSON file (without the `.json` extension) as `--target`.
-There is currently an [open bug][custom-target-bug] for custom target specifications, so you also need to set the `RUST_TARGET_PATH` environment variable to the current directory, otherwise Rust might not be able to find your target.
+There is currently an [open bug][custom-target-bug] for custom target specifications, so you also need to set the `RUST_TARGET_PATH` environment variable to the current directory, otherwise Rust doesn't find your target.
 The full command is:

 [custom-target-bug]: https://github.com/rust-lang/cargo/issues/4905